 - prove your past or current Referee/ Steward/ Clerk of Course or equivalent qualifications obtained from other national associations and complete and pass the AMA Sport Referees test; or

 - complete an education and training program to provide you with the skills and knowledge to enable you to officiate as a Referee and complete and pass the AMA Sport Referees test.

 Below is a brief outline of how you become an AMA Sport Referee.

 Start as a Trainee Referee

 A Trainee Referee is a person that does not hold any Referee/ Steward/ Clerk of Course or equivalent qualifications from the AMA or other national association or have any Referee experience.
 To get started, all Trainee Referees must first sign up to officiate as an Event Assistant with the AMA and enrol and commence the Australian Institute of Sport (AIS) Community Officiating General Principles (COGP) online course.
 This course has been developed to assist officials learning the basic skills they will need to officiate effectively.

-A Trainee Referee may only 'shadow officiate' alongside an AMA-certified referee and must keep a duty log of all officiating activities.
+A Trainee Referee may only 'Assist' an AMA-certified referee and must keep a duty log of all officiating activities.
 In the event that an AMA-certified referee is unable to perform his/ her duties at an event for health or other reasons and the Trainee Referee is confident in his/ her abilities to Referee, the Trainee Referee may become the Acting Referee under supervision of the AMA national events manager, to ensure continuity of the event.

 Once the Trainee Referee has successfully completed the AIS COGP online course and has logged a nominal amount of endorsed hours by the Supervising Referee, the AMA national trainer aassessor will verify the endorsement and upon approval, the Trainee Referee may apply for an AMA Sport Referee Level 1 Certification.